You could save a fortune with a few simple changes that will trim money off your household expenses.

 Switch it off

 Ever grabbed your unused, but plugged in, mobile or laptop charger from the socket and found that it is warm?
 That’s because it has been drawing electricity even without your phone being connected at the other end.
-It’s unlikely to be responsible for saving you money off your next bill, but it all adds up.
-Make sure you unplug chargers or switch them off at the wall when you’ve finished using them will only be a small saving but it all adds up.
+Making sure you unplug chargers or switch them off at the wall when you’ve finished using them will only be a small saving but it all adds up.

 The same often goes for things like TVs, games consoles and broadband routers.
 Even if you’re not using the internet your router is still eating electricity staying ready for when you need it next.
-Also, check the off button on your flat-screen TV isn’t just putting it on standby, likewise with your console.
+Also, check the off button on your flat-screen TV or games console isn’t just putting it on standby.
 You can be sure ‘pulling the plug’ on all three will stop them drawing power and draining your wallet.